A Single Spark: Plot

 The film is set in Seoul, South Korea, and is told from two different perspectives in different timelines.
-In the 1980s a law school graduate Kim Yeong-su (Moon Sung-keun) has a history of militant and subversive activities and is subsequently in hiding from the authorities.
+In the mid-1970s a law school graduate Kim Yeong-su (Moon Sung-keun) has a history of militant and subversive activities and is subsequently in hiding from the authorities.
 He has secret meetings with his wife Shin Jeong-soon (Kim Sun-jae), who is pregnant with their first child and is also trying to form a trade union at her place of work.
 To use his time productively he is working on the biography of Jeon Tae-il (Hong Kyoung-in), a garment worker who committed suicide five years ago to draw attention to abuses of labour rights.
 Kim Yeong-su has contacted Jeon Tae-il's mother, and travels around the city having clandestine meetings with the activist's friends and former colleagues, interviewing them for material for his book.
 This timeline is shown in full colour.

-In a second timeline, starting several years earlier and shown in black and white, Jeon Tae-il is selling umbrellas in the street but manages to get a proper job and starts working at a garment factory in The Peace Market in Seoul.
+In a second timeline, starting in the 1960s and shown in black and white, Jeon Tae-il is selling umbrellas in the street but manages to get a proper job and starts working at a garment factory in The Peace Market in Seoul.
 This is a street in the city lined with many similar businesses where workers are forced to work long hours, to do unpaid overtime in poor conditions with no holidays or benefits and very low pay.
-From his father Jeon Tae-il learns that there are laws regarding workers rights, so he researches the subject and begins to press the business owner on fair treatment for his staff.
+Jeon Tae-il learns about the Labor Standards Act regarding workers rights from his father, and begins to press the business owner on fair treatment for his staff.
 He also buys cakes for his colleagues who cannot afford to eat properly.
 When it becomes clear the business owners are not interested in obeying the law he shares his research with other garment workers who were not aware that these laws existed.
-He convenes a meeting at which he tells them they are fools for subjecting themselves to these abuses and they form an activists group calling themselves The Fool's Association.
+He convenes a meeting at which he tells them they are fools for subjecting themselves to these abuses and they form an activist group calling themselves The Fool's Association.